-- Classroom instruction, group dialogue, small group activities, multimedia, interactive games, etc.
+- Classroom instruction, group conversations, small group activities, multimedia, and interactive games

-DELTA trainings are delivered by local, state and national leaders in health equity and inclusion:
+DELTA trainings are delivered across the state by local, state, and national leaders in health equity and inclusion, including:

-- Race, Ethnicity and Language Data & Health Equity Metrics
+- Race, Ethnicity, and Language Data & Health Equity Metrics with Ignatius Bau

 DELTA Cohort members receive the following: